mdmtk/docs/beta/source/guide/remotecontrol.md

 	![img](images/remote-control/rc-stagenow-key.PNG)

-3. Download the APK (TBD) to a suitable path that is persistent, such as: /enterprise/usr/ using using FileMgr
+3. Download the APK (**MRCService-release.1.0.1.1017**) to a suitable path that is persistent, such as: /enterprise/usr/ using using FileMgr
 	* This could be done as part of Staging by using the StageNow FileMgr Setting Type
 	* This could be done by the MDM Agent using its native file transfer capabilities
 4. Install the APK from the location to which it was stored